 At Fortuna Bay try to follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stromness Bay.
-There and at Grytviken you’ll see an abandoned whaling village, where king penguins now walk in the streets and seals have taken over the buildings.
-At Grytviken visit the Whaling History Museum as well as Shackleton´s grave near by.
+There and at Grytviken see an abandoned whaling village, where king penguins now walk in the streets and seals have taken over the buildings.
+At Grytviken visit the Whaling History Museum as well as Shackleton´s grave nearby.
 Depart from South Georgia in the afternoon of day 10.

 At SeaSpend the day at sea, where the ship is again followed by a multitude of seabirds.
 At some point you might encounter sea-ice, and it is at the ice-edge where you might have a chance to see some high-Antarctic species like the McCormick skua and snow petrel.

 South Orkney IslandsVisit Orcadas station, an Argentinean base located in the South Orkney Islands.
-The friendly base personnel will show you their facilities and you can enjoy the wonderful views of the surrounding glaciers.
+The friendly base personnel show you their facilities with wonderful views of the surrounding glaciers.

 Sail into the Weddell Sea through the ice-clogged Antarctic Sound as huge tabular icebergs announce your arrival to the eastern side of the Antarctic Peninsula.
 Plan to visit Brown Bluff where you may set foot on the continent.
 In good sailing conditions more time may be spent in the Weddell Sea.
 Potential landing sites include:

 Venture to Deception Island through Neptune's Bellows.
 Deception itself is a subducted crater, which opens into the sea, creating a natural harbor for the ship.
 Here, find hot springs, an abandoned whaling station, thousands of Cape petrels and many Dominican gulls, brown and south polar skuas, and Antarctic terns.
 Wilson’s storm petrels and black-bellied storm petrels nest in the ruins of the whaling station in Whalers Bay.

 At SeaOn your way north you are again followed by a great selection of seabirds while crossing the Drake Passage.

 Ushuaia / Disembark / Return HomeArrive in the morning in Ushuaia and disembark.
 Transfer to the airport for flights home.